bzeeno/riscv-cpu/README.md

 	- read_data2: 32-bit read data

 ### ALU
-- The ALU performs the following logical operations:
+- The ALU performs the basic logic functions as well as addition, subtraction, and shifting.
+Integer multiplication and division will be added in the future.
-	- AND
-	- OR
-	- XOR
-	- LUI
-- The output is selected by a 4:1 MUX using bits 0 and 1 of the aluc signal as the selector
+- The output is selected by a 6:1 MUX using bits \[2:0] of the aluc signal as the selector
 #### Add/Sub Unit
 - The add_sub32 module instantiates the Carry Look-ahead Adder (CLA) and converts input b of the ALU if the operation is sub.
 	- In order to carry out a sub operation, the add_sub32 unit inverts input b and passes 1 as the carry-in.
 This effectively converts the binary number to 2's complement and the CLA can then simply add the inputs